jomarcardoso/design-system-model/README.md

 ### components layer

 One more layer may be seen like an overkill, but to your product is one more layer of patterns.
+One of the great benefits is when your stacks of components fail but your design system has this tokens to equalize the implementations of component patterns anywhere.

 > You will never attend 100% well of your user, so allow them to self attend.